Snow on a dark background

 Industry standards allow a variety of cold temperature ratings.
 This rating reflects the cable’s lowest recommended temperature for installation.
 Cables made of thermoplastic insulation (THHN/THWN-2) may stiffen at temperatures colder than -10°C, while cables made of thermoset insulation (XHHW-2) are temperature rated for -40°C.

 Thermoset products like XHHW-2 have XLPE (crosslink) insulation instead of PVC.
 The cold temperature resistant polymer allows the cable to better maintain its flexibility during cold weather installations.
-Read “THHN vs. XHHW-2: What’s the Difference,” to learn more about thermoplastic and thermoset products.
+Read “THHN vs. XHHW-2: What’s the Difference” to learn more about the differences between thermoplastic and thermoset cables.

 CABLE MANAGEMENT